General SSO Guide

 When this option is enabled, admins will be able to log in with SSO or with the password assigned to their strongDM account, which can be reset via a password reset email.
 This permits administrators to access the organization if SSO is down or misconfigured.
-For this reason, strongDM recommends that this option be enabled until you are confident your SSO configuration is set properly.
-If this option is disabled and you are unable to use SSO to login, you will need to contact strongDM support to restore access to your organization.
+For this reason, strongDM recommends that this option be enabled until you are confident your SSO configuration is set up properly.
+If this option is disabled and you are unable to use SSO to log in, you will need to contact strongDM support to restore access to your organization.

 Send a welcome email to users

 If this option is enabled, new users will receive a welcome email.
 If it is disabled, then users will receive no notification that they have been created within strongDM, and it will be up to you to notify them separately.

 This option allows you to invite users to the organization that are not in your SSO system (e.g. contractors, interns).
 These users will receive an invitation email with a link to set a password and will then be able to log in with that password.
 In the Users view of the Admin UI, these users will be tagged with a non-SSO flag.